ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

   <img src="/img/vue-with-typescript/wordvue-size-serve.png" class="image fit">
 </div>

 In development mode, our application is more than 2MB large.
-We see the index.html alongside a generated app.js that contains all our own code and all the node_modules that we are using.
+We see the `index.html` alongside a generated `app.js` that contains all our own code and all the `node_modules` that we are using.
 While when we build with the production mode via `npm run build`, we get an application that is in total less than 125KB:

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/wordvue-size-build.png" class="image fit">
 </div>

-The only thing we changed to get a dist folder that is so small, was add a vue.config.js file in the root of our folder which exports an object with the settings we want:
+The only thing we changed to get a `dist` folder that is so small, was adding a `vue.config.js` file in the root of our folder which exports an object with the settings we want:

 ```typescript
 module.exports = {